 Anyway, when it comes to ellipticals, NordicTrack has several to choose from.

-The FS10i we’re here to discuss now is part of their FreeStride series (which also includes the higher-end FS14i), but they also have a few traditional and rear-drive ellipticals to choose from as well.
+The FS10i we’re here to discuss now is part of their FreeStride series (which also includes the higher-end FS14i), but they also have a few traditional models to choose from as well.

 Pros